furey/fetchtv/README.md

 ## Examples

 > [!NOTE]<br>
-> The following examples assume you have a Fetch TV box on your local network and you've [linked the tool](#optional-link-fetchtv-tool) to your system path.
+> The following examples assume you have a Fetch TV server on your local network and you've [linked the tool](#optional-link-fetchtv-tool) to your system path.

-Search for Fetch TV boxes:
+Search for Fetch TV servers:

 ```command
 fetchtv